michelgmb/weatherforecast/Readme.md

-# This applicatioj is about Weather forecast
+# This application is about Weather forecast